corb555/Gdal-helper/docs/readme.md

 #### `apply_vignette`
 Adds an Alpha gradient to the edge of a raster, creating a vignette fade.
-This is used so that an overlayed raster blends seamlessly into the layer under it.
+This is used so that an overlayed raster blends seamlessly into the layer under it without a visible edge.

 **Parameters:**
 *   `--border` (float): Controls the width of the fade gradient.
 Calculated as a % of the image's smallest dimension (Height or Width).
 Example: 5.0 creates an alpha fade that covers 5% of the image.
-*   `--noise` (float): Adds high-frequency dithering to the fade.
+*   `--noise` (float): Adds  dithering to the fade.
 Calculated as a % of the 'border' size.
 This hides digital banding and makes the gradient look smoother.
-*   `--warp` (float): Adds low-frequency fractal distortion to the edge shape.
+*   `--warp` (float): Adds fractal distortion to the edge shape.
     Calculated as a % of the 'border' size.
-This breaks up straight edge lines, making the edge look organic. *Note: The visible image area shrinks slightly as warp increases to ensure edges remain soft.*
+This breaks up straight edges, making the edge look organic.

 ```bash
 gdal-helper apply_vignette input.tif output.tif --border 10 --warp 60 --noise 20